Goat Meat (100 G) and Cooked Rice (1 Cup, Cooked)

 Portion Control

-Start by reducing the portion size of cooked rice and goat meat to minimize the overall carbohydrate and protein intake, which can help in managing glucose levels.
+Limit the portion size of cooked rice and goat meat to reduce the impact on your blood sugar levels.

-Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
-These vegetables are low in carbohydrates and can help slow down the absorption of sugars.
+Incorporate vegetables like broccoli, spinach, or kale into your meal.
+These vegetables help slow down the absorption of carbohydrates.

 Include Healthy Fats